Leaders Party of Vanuatu

 The Leaders Party of Vanuatu (LPV) is a political party in Vanuatu.

 History

 The party was formed in 2015 by Jotham Napat, a former director general of the Ministry of Infrastructure and Public Utilities.
 In the 2016 elections the party fielded five candidates, winning one seat; Napat in Tanna.
 The party won four additional seats in the 2020 elections.
-Un the 2022 snap election the party retained its five seats and joined Ishmael Kalsakau government coalition.
+In the 2022 snap election the party retained its five seats and joined Ishmael Kalsakau government coalition.
+After the 2025 election Napat was elected Prime Minister.